 Each hearing conducted by the Social Council will be comprised of panel of the membership of the Council.
 The panel shall consist of at least four members, one of which must serve as chair of the panel.
 The chair of the panel will only vote in the case of a tie.
-Hearings will be recorded for review during deliberation and appeal.
-Once the deadline for appeal has passed, or a final decision by the appeal board is made, the recording will be destroyed.

-The Social Council will be served by two Faculty Advisors, appointed by the Vice President for Enrollment Management and Student Experience.
-Advisors will serve a minimum of two years with the Social Council, alternating their resignation years so that the Social Council always has the presence of an experienced advisor.
+The Social Council will be served by two Faculty Advisors, appointed by the Vice President for Academic Affairs.
+Faculty advisors will serve a minimum of two years with the Social Council, alternating their resignation years so that the Social Council always has the presence of an experienced advisor.
 Faculty Advisors have the right to resign at any time.
 The Social Council may request a new advisor by unanimous vote.